anasau/Imago-Reflection/README.md

 cd imago-reflect

-2. Install dependencies
+2. Install dependencies both on client and backend npm install

-npm install
+3. update .envexample files

-3. Start development server
+4. Start development server
 npm start

 4. Scan the barcode with the Expo app on your phone or follow the terminal instructions to load up the emulator on your machine.